wallscavesurvey/walls/doc/WallsMap_ReadMe.txt

 the seamless coverage to all of Far West Texas (1177 quadrangles total).

-2) In maintaining the TSS database we've often needed to reconcile changes made by different contibutors to reports in memo fields.
+2) In maintaining the TSS database we've often needed to reconcile changes made by different contributors to reports in memo fields.
 To make this easier the text editor has new options that allow quick side-by-side comparisons of memo field text.
 For details, see the new section, "Editing Memo Field Content", under "Searching and Editing Shapefiles | Editing Records" in the Help file.